heymonheymon3000/aws-cybersecurity-threat-detection/README.md

     ![alt text](design/image-20.png)

 ## 4. Automating with SageMaker Pipelines
 This step connects all the earlier parts of our project into one automated, production-grade ML workflow.
-It automates the entire machine learning workflow, including data preprocessing, training, evaluation, and deployment using Amazon SageMaker Pipelines.
+It automates the entire machine learning workflow, including **data preprocessing, training, evaluation,** and **deployment** using **Amazon SageMaker Pipelines**.
-It transitions our project from: Manual development/testing to Automated pipeline orchestration using Amazon SageMaker Pipelines, Lambda, and EventBridge.
+It transitions our project from: Manual development/testing to Automated pipeline orchestration using **Amazon SageMaker Pipelines, Lambda, and EventBridge**.

 Amazon SageMaker Pipelines is a workflow automation tool that helps:
 * Streamline data preprocessing, model training, and deployment.